-If you need to take the test to confirm your T1D IAb status, this will require a finger prick blood sample.
+If your child needs to take the test to confirm their IAb result, this will require a finger prick blood sample.
 This can be done at home with a kit we will send you.
 There may be a small amount of redness and temporary soreness where the blood was taken from the finger.

-We will contact you via email or letter to confirm the results of your IAb test, and will also inform your GP.
+We will contact you via email or letter to confirm the results of your child's IAb test, and will also inform your GP.

-We understand that you may have worries about your health and potential to develop T1D, and there are links to further resources on the study website www.ukiab.org, or you can talk to one of our team.
+We understand that you may have worries about your child's health and their potential to develop T1D, and there are links to further resources on the study website www.ukiab.org or you can talk to one of our team.